10 Frog Related Idioms and Phrases

-Example Sentence: "I love this new sofa, it's as fine as frog hair."
+Example Sentence: "I love this new sofa; it's as fine as frog hair."

 3. If frogs had wheels, they wouldn't bump their butts.

-A way of saying that it is useless to wish for impossible things.
+Meaning: that it is useless to wish for impossible things.

-Example Sentence: "I know you want to win the lottery, you need to get real, after all if frogs had wheels they wouldn't bump their butts."
+Example Sentence: "I know you want to win the lottery; you need to get real; after all, if frogs had wheels, they wouldn't bump their butts."